Can I check out a book from Reference?

-Can I get access to the library databases from home or work?
+Can I get access to the library electronic resources from home or work?

-Oregon Tech students, staff, and faculty can gain access to the library's electronic resources from off-campus by using the username and password for their Oregon Tech email account when prompted.
-Because of licensing agreements with database vendors, not all off-campus-database access is available to non-Oregon Tech affiliates.
+Oregon Tech students, staff, and faculty can access to the library's electronic resources from off-campus by using the username and password for their Oregon Tech email account.

 Does the library have novels or science fiction?

 has many science fiction books which may be read in the LRC 111.
 The library also supports a collection of "honor books" on the second floor of the LRC.
 These books may be used and returned without checking them out.
 Donations are accepted at the Circulation desk.
 The Klamath County Library also has a large fiction and popular reading collection.

 There may be some titles found in the library catalog

 In a very few cases, we may, have a copy of a textbook.
 In some other cases, your instructor may put a copy of a book into the library's reserve collection.
 Check the library catalog

 for a title.

 The Klamath Falls campus library does have some older editions of textbooks available from the Access services desk.

 How do I know if my citation is correct?